-There have been many approaches to modeling "the waters above".
-A review of most of these may be found in Dillow [1].
+There have been many approaches to modeling "the waters above."
+A review of most of these may be found in Dillow (1981).
 Some have considered liquid water canopies, cloud canopies, solid ice canopies, ice crystal canopies, ice rings, charged water ions, and water vapor.
 All but a few have considered such canopies to be in contact with the atmosphere.
-A recent, popular treatment by Humphreys [5] suggests that "the waters above" are actually a cosmic canopy which was originally near earth but is now far out in space.
+A recent, popular treatment by Humphreys (1994) suggests that "the waters above" are actually a cosmic canopy which was originally near earth but is now far out in space.
 This paper will address the traditional "vapor canopy theory" which is believed to have been present from Creation to the Flood and likely contributed to the heavy rain of the Flood.

-Whitcomb and Morris [20] resurrected the vapor canopy theory with a brief description in their landmark book, The Genesis Flood.
+Whitcomb and Morris (1961) resurrected the vapor canopy theory with a brief description in their landmark book, The Genesis Flood.
 The discussion was primarily based on Scriptural evidence with some scientific reasoning.
-Dillow [1] published the most complete treatment of the water vapor canopy in, The Waters Above.
+Dillow (1981) published the most complete treatment of the water vapor canopy in, The Waters Above.
 He gathered supporting documentation for a vapor canopy not only from Scripture, but also from archeology, mythology, and science.
 He began the first serious attempt at developing a numerical model of the vapor canopy.
 Dillow was able to maintain a livable surface temperature under a massive water vapor canopy by assuming a high albedo at the top of the canopy which reflected most of the incident solar radiation, a large infrared emission coefficient which allowed a large amount of heat to escape back to space, and a large flux of heat from the atmosphere to the ocean and transfer to the poles.
-These assumptions were based on extensions of theoretical considerations by Kondratyev [9, 10] but are not supported by observation or current atmospheric modeling.
+These assumptions were based on extensions of theoretical considerations by Kondratyev (1965, 1969) but are not supported by observation or current atmospheric modeling.

-Rush [14] extended Dillow's efforts by using a widely accepted radiation code to model the temperature profiles under a two-layer atmosphere, the upper layer of which was pure water vapor.
-Details of the model and the results of the simulations may be found in Rush [14] and Rush and Vardiman [15].
-Canopies ranging in size from 10 to 1013 mb of water vapor (i.e., 10 cm to 1013 cm of precipitable water) were found to produce temperatures in radiational equilibrium at the canopy base hot enough to maintain water in the vapor phase.
-Unfortunately, except for the 10-mb (10 cm of precipitable water) canopy, all modeled canopies produced inhospitably high surface temperatures.
+Rush (1990) extended Dillow's efforts by using a widely accepted radiation code to model the temperature profiles under a two-layer atmosphere, the upper layer of which was pure water vapor.
+Details of the model and the results of the simulations may be found in Rush and Rush & Vardiman (1990).
+Canopies ranging in size from 10 to 1013 mb of water vapor (that is, 10cm to 1013cm of precipitable water) were found to produce temperatures in radiational equilibrium at the canopy base hot enough to maintain water in the vapor phase.
+Unfortunately, except for the 10mb (10cm of precipitable water) canopy, all modeled canopies produced inhospitably high surface temperatures.
 It was suggested that the addition of cirrus clouds at the top of the canopy where supersaturated vapor conditions had been noted in the model might help reduce the extremely high temperatures found at the surface.

-In Vardiman [17] the solar constant, surface albedo, solar zenith angle, cirrus cloud thickness, and cirrus cloud-base height were varied and the effect on vertical temperature distributions studied.
+In Vardiman (1998) the solar constant, surface albedo, solar zenith angle, cirrus cloud thickness, and cirrus cloud-base height were varied and the effect on vertical temperature distributions studied.
 It was found that changes in the solar constant most strongly affected the surface temperature.
-The addition of a 4-km thick cirrus layer at the top of the vapor canopy produced a completely isothermal layer from the bottom of the cirrus layer to the ground.
+The addition of a 4km thick cirrus layer at the top of the vapor canopy produced a completely isothermal layer from the bottom of the cirrus layer to the ground.
 This helped to reduce greatly the surface temperature but none of the effects were so dramatic as to eliminate the concern over limitations of water content in the canopy on hot surface temperatures.
-It was suggested that optimum values of all five parameters should be introduced into the same 10-mb (10 cm of preciptable water) model simultaneously to minimize the surface temperature.
+It was suggested that optimum values of all five parameters should be introduced into the same 10mb (10cm of precipitable water) model simultaneously to minimize the surface temperature.
 This paper reports on the results of conducting such a study.